 There is a very long list of people that are doing #ServerlessGood and contributing to the Serverless community.
 These people deserve recognition for their efforts.
 So each week, I will mention someone whose recent contribution really stood out to me.
 I love meeting new people, so if you know someone who deserves recognition, please let me know.

-I hope you enjoyed this first issue of Off-by-none.
-It wouldn’t be possible without you and the contributions of a vibrant Serverless community.
-Please send me your feedback so I can continue to make this newsletter better each week.
-Reach out via Twitter, LinkedIn, Facebook, or email and let me know your thoughts, criticisms, or even how you’d like to contribute to Off-by-none.
+I hope you enjoyed this issue of Off-by-none.
+Please feel free to send feedback and suggestions so I can keep making this newsletter better each week.
+You can reach me via Twitter, LinkedIn, Facebook, or email and let me know your thoughts, criticisms, or how you’d like to contribute to Off-by-none.

 And please do me the honor of sharing this newsletter with your friends and coworkers who might be interested in serverless.
 It would be greatly appreciated. 👍